The first part of this group of posts was about learning the essentials of using an embroidery machine, using the designs given on your machine.

 Janome : design.jef

-But do check your specific machine – some Brothers don’t use .pes, some Janomes don’t use .jef, etc.
+But do check your specific machine – some Brother machines don’t use .pes, some Janomes don’t use .jef, etc.

-Find how to download a design from an internet site to your computer – usually the same as for any other download.
+Find how to download a design from an internet site, and where the download goes to on your computer – usually the same as for any other download.

-And how to transfer the design from computer to embroidery machine – see the machine manual as different machines have different ways of doing this.
-The usual methods are :
+Then how to transfer the design from computer to embroidery machine.
+See your machine manual as different machines use different methods:

 – direct by usb cable from computer to machine.